srikumarks/muSE/README.txt

 Currently muSE builds on MacOSX and WIN32 platforms.
-It should build on most POSIX compatible unices as well, using GCC.
+It should build on most POSIX compatible unices as well, using gcc.

+Look in the "build" directory for platform dependent build scripts.
+Currently, a VC++ solution file and a POSIX build script (using gcc) are provided.

-You simply need to load up all the C files in the src/ directory into your favourite IDE and hit build.
+In general, you simply need to load up all the C files in the src/ directory into your favourite IDE and hit build.
 You should get a working REPL.

-A convenience script is provided for unices using GCC.
-Run "build-posix" from the command line and you should get the REPL executable in the bin/ directory.

 If you wish to use muSE as a library, include all files except main.c in your project and set the project type to